educational-technology-collective/morf/docs/documentation/README.md

 This document is organized by `mode`.
 Your Docker container should expect different input formats, and write different output formats, depending on the `mode` of the job.

 Each section describes the INPUT, the files that will be mounted in the `/input/` directory for jobs in that mode; and the OUTPUT, the file that your script should produce in the `/output/` directory (there should only be one output file, regardless of mode).

+MORF utilizes a consistent *input/output contract* for each family of functions (i.e., for a family of functions with the suffix `_session`, `_course`, or `_all`):

++ the *input* directory structure is consistent, always located at `/input`.
+Raw data for every course is organized within directories `/input/course/session/` where `course` is a course name and `session` is a unique session id.
+Docker images should always expect this structure whenever input is used for the API functions (i.e., for `extract`, `train`, and `test` families).
++ the *output* structure is consistent.
+For feature extraction and model testing, output is generally expected to be a .csv file, one per iteration of extraction or testing.
+For model training, output can be any type of file, and should match the file type expected as input to your Docker image when called in `test` mode.

 ## Extract and Extract-Holdout